Planning For End-Of-Life Care Is More Crucial Than Ever. Here's How

 These planning conversations might not be easy, but they are key to giving us more say in care decisions.
 "We have a semblance of control if we can plan a bit," Puri says.
 "There's a lot more suffering when nobody has planned for anything."

-Katherine Harmon Courage is a freelance science and health journalist and editor, contributor for Scientific American and Vox,and author.
+Katherine Harmon Courage is a freelance science and health journalist and editor, contributor for Scientific American and Vox, and author.
 You can find her on Twitter at @KHCourage.